 Neurodivergence can significantly impact how trauma is experienced and expressed.
 Neurodivergent people may have heightened sensory sensitivities, challenges with emotional regulation, difficulty trusting others, and unique communication styles—all of which can shape their trauma response.
 Trauma can also exacerbate these neurological differences, creating a complex interplay that requires specialised support.

 NeuroTribe offers this specialised support through a tailored therapeutic approach.
-Our trauma-informed therapists (the Mental Health and Wellbeing Team) adapt their methods to better meet your needs, aiming to create an environment and process that feels predictable, comfortable and empowering for you as a neurodivergent individual.
+Our trauma-informed therapists (the Mental Health and Wellbeing Team) adapt their methods to better meet your needs, aiming to create an environment and process that feels predictable, comfortable and empowering for you as a neurodivergentAn individual whose brain functions differently from the (usually neurotypical) perception of what is “normal”.
+For example, an individual with autism, Asperger’s syndrome, dyslexia, dyscalculia, dyspraxia, ADHD, OCD or Tourette Syndrome. individual.
 This may include:

-• Pacing therapy at a slower, more gradual tempo
+Pacing therapy at a slower, more gradual tempo

-• Incorporating sensory tools and accommodations
+Incorporating sensory tools and accommodations

-• Utilising visual aids, structured formats, and clear communication
+Utilising visual aids, structured formats, and clear communication

-• Focusing heavily on building a safe, collaborative relationship
+Focusing heavily on building a safe, collaborative relationship

-• Exploring trauma through nontraditional modalities like art, music, or movement
+Exploring trauma through nontraditional modalities like art, music, or movement

 Ali is a BACP registered Transpersonal Arts Counsellor with an established practice in the shamanic arts.
 In therapy, her knowledge and respect for ancestral knowledge enables her to empower her clients to connect to their creativity and spirituality in an embodied way.
 This can be very helpful for clients who prefer nonverbal expression.
 Ali is equally adept with talking therapy.

-Ali works with a wide range of children, young people, and adults, supporting them with their mental health and emotional well-being, using a transpersonal and person-centered approach.
+Ali works with a wide range of children, young people, and adults, supporting them with their mental health and emotional well-being, using a transpersonal and person-centred approach.
 Ali teaches a 1-year shamanic practitioner training, as well as seeing clients for healing, in my sustainable eco-lodge in the Sussex Downs.

 Zena is a BACP registered humanistic therapist.
 She has personal experience of navigating cultures and neurodivergence, and is passionate about offering a culturally integrated, neurodivergent-tailored, gender and sexuality-affirming practice.
 Zena supports clients with a wide range of life challenges and mental health struggles through talking therapy.

-Zena also runs professional and personal support spaces for other therapists, and facilitates training on many topics, striving to ensure the experiences of marginalised and minoritised groups are recognised and reflected in training and practice.
+Zena also runs professional and personal support spaces for other therapists, and facilitates training on many topics, striving to ensure the experiences of marginalisedWhen a person, group or concept is treated as insignificant, inferior, isolated or unimportant. and minoritised groups are recognised and reflected in training and practice.

 Pip is a BACP-registered integrative relational counsellor.
 She has previously worked in the NHS, supporting a diverse range of people struggling with problems including anxiety, depression, relationship and family problems, identity issues, traumatic experiences in childhood and adulthood, work problems, health issues, pregnancy loss and neurodivergence.

-Through her own lived experience of neurodivergence, Pip has learnt that marginalised identities can be sources of both challenge and strength and are fundamental to shaping us as the unique individuals we are.
+Through her own lived experience of neurodivergence, Pip has learnt that marginalisedWhen a person, group or concept is treated as insignificant, inferior, isolated or unimportant. identities can be sources of both challenge and strength and are fundamental to shaping us as the unique individuals we are.
 As she works with clients to create a deeper understanding of themselves and their troubles, Pip is committed to meeting all facets of their identity with compassion and respect.

 Pip is a registered member of the BACP (British Association for Counselling and Psychotherapy) and has a degree in integrative relational counselling.